sam-anaplan/proto-uv-monorepo/README.md

-mise run build          # Build all Docker images mise run k8s-create     # Create the kind cluster mise run k8s-load       # Load images into kind mise run k8s-deploy     # Deploy via Helm
+mise run build          # Build all Docker images mise run k8s-create     # Create the kind cluster mise run k8s-load       # Load images into kind

+# to deploy the cluster (static)
+mise run k8s-deploy     # Deploy via Helm

+# alternatively, to run via tilt
+tilt up # or `mise tilt-up`, which is more verbose but included for self-documenting purposese
 ```

 ### Available tasks